Background pattern

 • non-infectious uveitis.

-The active ingredient of Hyrimoz, adalimumab, is a monoclonal antibody.
-Monoclonal antibodies are proteins that attack a specific target in the body.
+The active substance in Hyrimoz, adalimumab, is a monoclonal antibody.
+Monoclonal antibodies are proteins that target a specific part of the body.

-The target of adalimumab is another protein called tumor necrosis factor (TNFα), which is present in high concentrations in the aforementioned inflammatory diseases.
+The target of adalimumab is another protein called tumor necrosis factor (TNFα), which is found in high concentrations in the inflammatory diseases described above.
 By binding to TNFα, Hyrimoz blocks its action and reduces inflammation in these diseases.

 Rheumatoid Arthritis